 Students are not required to check in with the health office daily.
 However, we do ask that each student introduce him/herself to the health office staff within the first week of school so that we can familiarize ourselves with one another in case a need were to arise or an emergency were to occur.

 Students with Special Dietary Needs:

-- One of our primary goals is to keep each and every student safe.
+One of our primary goals is to keep each and every student safe.
 We realize that many students have life threatening or mild to moderate food or environmental allergies.

-- Please note that there are some circumstances where dietary needs are unable to be met by student nutrition and it is in the best interest of the student for them to bring their own lunch.
+Please note that there are some circumstances where dietary needs are unable to be met by student nutrition and it is in the best interest of your student for them to bring their own lunch.
 We understand dietary restrictions are complicated and frustrations and we want students to eat.
 Please contact us with any concerns and we will provide assistance where possible.

 School Excuse Notes from any Medical Appointment:

 Health problems, which cause absences beyond the five per class, per semester require medical certification.
 Acceptable documentation includes: